 The importance of setting the correct course

-The Covid-19 pandemic has caused many people to take stock of their life and the direction it is moving in.
-As the world moves gingerly forward into a new normal, the small decisions each of us takes now will determine our collective and personal future.
-It’s a unique opportunity to reset.
+The Covid-19 pandemic caused many people to take stock of their life and the direction it was moving in.
+It gave each of us a unique opportunity to reset.

 The 1-in-60 rule of air navigation illustrates how important setting the correct course at the outset can be.
 For every degree that a plane is off course, it will miss its destination by one mile for every 60 miles it flies.
 This can make a life or death difference to where it arrives and whether it lands safely or not.

-Similarly, the decisions we all make now as we restart our lives will determine where we end up and what kind of life we will have.
+Similarly, the decisions we make determine where we end up and what kind of life we will have.
 Navigating with integrity will take us where we need to go.
 Navigating from the basis of fear or greed can take us seriously off course.

 Personal Insight Sessions – expert help to review and reset your life